Have One on Me: Recording

 On March 28, 2009, Newsom performed over two hours of new material at a "secret" concert at the Fernwood Resort in Big Sur, California with fellow Nevada City singer-songwriter Mariee Sioux, under the pseudonym The Beatles's.
 Those in attendance reported that about one-third of her new material was played primarily on piano, with a backing arrangement of banjo, violin, guitar and drums.
-Plans of recording an album appeared earlier that year with the help of Francesconi and Neal Morgan, who did the percussion on the album.
-According to an interview made by TIME, the three of them crawled through the songs bar by bar, talking about each of their "meaning, mood and thematic stuff".
-During the recording of the album, especially when she went to lay the basic vocal tracks, it was discovered that she had lost her voice.
+Plans of recording an album appeared earlier that year with the help of Francesconi and Neal Morgan, who performed the percussion.
+According to an interview made by Time, the three of them crawled through the songs bar by bar, talking about each of their "meaning, mood and thematic stuff".
+During the recording, especially when she went to lay the basic vocal tracks, it was discovered that she had lost her voice.
 This put a freeze on recording the vocals, although she continued to record all of the piano and the harp tracks.
-By the end of the year she had since completed the album and mastered it in Tokyo.
+By the end of the year she had completed the album and mastered it in Tokyo.

 Release

 On January 12, 2010, an entry cryptically titled "@!?*(%$#!!" was posted on the Drag City website where it contained a link leading to a short comic strip titled "Joanna Newsom 'Have One on Me'" with a date of February 23, 2010.
 It was later confirmed by Spunk, Newsom's Australian label, that the title and date represented the title and release date of Newsom's upcoming album.
 The album was reportedly to be released in Australia on February 19, 2010, but it was later postponed to February 22.
-A week later ClashMusic reported that Newsom's upcoming album would contain the four following tracks: "Jack Rabbits", "Ribbon Bows", "Autumn" and "In California".
-Newsom also described the album as a "cross between her last two" On January 22 of that same month, less than three days after the interview, ClashMusic removed the article and the interview, citing that "the information given was not part of any exclusive interview with, or authorized, by Joanna Newsom and that the words expressed were solely those of the writer."
+A week later, Clash reported that Newsom's upcoming album would contain the four following tracks: "Jack Rabbits", "Ribbon Bows", "Autumn" and "In California".
+Newsom also described the album as a "cross between her last two" On January 22 of that same month, less than three days after the interview, Clash removed the article and the interview, citing that "the information given was not part of any exclusive interview with, or authorized, by Joanna Newsom and that the words expressed were solely those of the writer."
 Also, according to the magazine, "none of the quotes should be credited to Ms. Newsom".
 They concluded by apologizing to "Ms. Newsom and her record company for any distress caused by the article."
-That same day, NME had reported that the album would contain three discs.
+That day, NME reported that the album would contain three discs.